-Buying and selling property can be complex both legally and practically.
+Buying and selling property can be complex, both legally and practically.
 Below is a guide that answers the most common questions about the process of buying and selling property.
-It sets out the legal framework of residential or commercial conveyancing transaction, both from the buyer and the seller’s perspective.
+It sets out the legal framework of residential or commercial conveyancing transactions, both from the buyer and the seller’s perspective.

 Whilst the order in which the events occur may vary slightly in different transactions, outlined below is a basic overview of how the process should progress.

 Williamson and Henry can explain and guide you through every stage of the conveyancing transaction.
 Regardless of whether you are buying or selling or which stage of the process you are at, our experienced property and conveyancing Solicitors are here to help.
 See our Estate Agency page for information on our properties for sale.

 Conveyancing in Scotland can really be broken down into two stages.
 The first stages of the process is the contract, or missives stage (as it is known), the second stage is the conveyancing stage.
 Conveyancing, very simply, is the transfer of legal title to property from one legal person (a legal person may also be a company) to another.